ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa

 #### Q82.
 A fellow developer on your team is asking for some help in refactoring their Terraform code.
 As part of their application's architecture, they are going to tear down an existing deployment managed by Terraform and deploy new.
 However, there is a server resource named aws_instance.ubuntu[1] they would like to keep performing some additional analysis.

-- [ ] A. What command should be used to tell Terraform to no longer manage the resource?
+What command should be used to tell Terraform to no longer manage the resource?

-- [x] B. terraform apply rm aws_instance.ubuntu[1]
+- [x] A. terraform apply rm aws_instance.ubuntu[1]
-- [ ] C. terraform state rm aws_instance.ubuntu[1]
+- [ ] B. terraform state rm aws_instance.ubuntu[1]
-- [ ] D. terraform plan rm aws_instance.ubuntu[1]
+- [ ] C. terraform plan rm aws_instance.ubuntu[1]
-- [ ] E. terraform delete aws_instance.ubuntu[1].
+- [ ] D. terraform delete aws_instance.ubuntu[1].

 > Reference https://www.terraform.io/docs/cli/commands/state/rm.html